sebin0817/tp/docs/UserGuide.md

 * `BIRTHDATE` must be in the form of DD-MM-YYYY and must not be in the future.
 * `EMAIL` should be of the format 'local-part@domain'.
 * `DRUG_ALLERGY` can contain alphanumerics, spaces and special characters.
+Entry of multiple drug allergies should be separated using spaces and special characters, e.g. `|`.
 * `ILLNESS` could be of the following options - Infectious Disease, Chronic Conditions, Autoimmune Disorders, Genetic Disorders, Mental Health Disorders, Neurological Disorders, Metabolic Disorder, Nutritional Deficiencies, Environmental Illnesses, Degenerative Diseases or Others.
 You can also type the first few letters / words of the illness name as long it corresponds to a valid name for convenience.

 Examples:

-- `add ic/S9974944F n/John Doe p/91234567 e/johndoe@email.com g/M b/11-11-1990 d/Paracetamol Allergy i/Infectious Diseases` Adds a new
+- `add ic/S9974944F n/John Doe p/91234567 e/johndoe@email.com g/M b/11-11-1990 d/Paracetamol | Penicillin i/Infectious Diseases` Adds a new
-  patient record with nric of `S9974944F` name of `John Doe`, phone no. of `+65 91234567`, gender of `Male`, birthdate of `11-11-1990`, allergy of `Paracetamol Allergy`, and an illness category of `Infectious Diseases`.
+  patient record with nric of `S9974944F` name of `John Doe`, phone no. of `+65 91234567`, gender of `Male`, birthdate of `11-11-1990`, allergy of `Paracetamol | Penicillin`, and an illness category of `Infectious Diseases`.

 ### Listing all patient medical records: `list`